 United Way’s VIP Manager Corps, a program delivered in partnership with 501 Commons, helps King County nonprofit organizations develop and sustain effective volunteer engagement programs and practices.
 The program places part-time volunteers with organizations to help develop the basic tools and systems they need to more effectively engage with volunteers and community members.

 This is an exciting way to gain experience working with a nonprofit and help an organization more strategically use volunteers in support of its mission.

 Join United Way's VIP Manager Corps

-Time commitment: About 10 hours per week, for a minimum of 360 hours
+Time commitment: About 10 hours per week during the 9-5 workday for a minimum of 300 hours

-Dates of Service: Begins in February 2013, for about 10 months (minimum of 6 months)
+Dates of Service: Begins in April 2014, lasting for about 8 months

 Are you a good fit?